Assembling your view…

 Crunching costs, sorting signals, rendering insights.

-Here's where the conversation shifts from 'affordable' to 'strategic': Canberra stands out as the top-ranked city in this analysis.
-With a cost index of 116 and median income of $96,000, it offers competitive value despite costs slightly above the national median.
+Here's where the conversation shifts from 'affordable' to 'strategic': Canberra has a cost index of 120 — 7 points above the Australia national average of 113.
+Median income is $101,000 with rent at $2,750/month, putting the rent-to-income ratio at 33%.
 This is where the math gets real for actual people.

-On quality of life, Canberra leads with a composite score of 68/100 — reflecting its safety (78), healthcare (85), and walkability (48) metrics.
+On quality of life, Canberra scores a composite score of 67/100 — reflecting its safety (78), healthcare (85), and walkability (48) metrics.
 That said, affordability and QoL don't always move in the same direction, and Australia is a good example of that tension.

 Our index is benchmarked to 100 (national median).
 Sub-categories cover housing, food, transport, utilities, and healthcare.
 Data sources include ABS, CoreLogic, ATO.